hurabbas05/hurabbas05/README.md

 ---

 Thanks for visiting!
-I’m open to collaborations, freelance projects, or data roles where insights meet impact.
+I'm always excited to collaborate, solve real-world problems, or contribute to impactful data projects.
-Let’s connect and build something meaningful together 🚀
+Feel free to reach out — let’s turn insights into action! 🚀